nickyik/GovernmentOfficialsApp/README.md

 Follow the instructions for “Acquiring and using an API key”.
 The type of credential you need to create is “API Key” (not “OAuth client ID” and not “Service account key”).
 The API key will be a long string of characters.
 The results of Civic Information API calls are returned in JSON format.

-Add your API key to "DataLoaderRunnable.java"."# GovernmentOfficialsApp"
+Add your API key to "DataLoaderRunnable.java".